Santhoshnov/Gluco-Predict/README.md

-##  Diabetes Data Analysis and visualization of PIMA diabetes dataset
+##  Diabetes Data Analysis and visualization using the PIMA diabetes dataset